What is civil forfeiture?

 What to do if you’ve been affected by asset seizure or forfeiture

-Please contact our team of lawyers for advice on civil forfeiture.
+Please contact our team of lawyers for advice.